BiggestLittleFC/biggestlittlefc.github.io/theme/story-friday.md

 <p>Um, nah!
 We already went through all the tracks before hand.</p>
 </div>

-<p>The judge distractedly looks back to Sahny’s dancing then back at Diego.</p>
+<p>The judge distractedly looks back to Sahny's dancing then back at Diego.</p>

 <div class="dialogue">
 <h4>DIEGO</h4>
 <p>I swear I hear it.
-I’ve got an ear for this stuff.
+I've got an ear for this stuff.
 I could look at the settings for you.</p>
 </div>

 <div class="dialogue">
 <h4>JUDGE</h4>
 <p class="parenthetical">(distracted)</p>
-<p>I think we’re good Diego, besides I gotta judge this guy.</p>
+<p>I think we're good Diego, besides I gotta judge this guy.</p>
 </div>

-<p>Diego looks up at Sahny’s routine and huffs.</p>
+<p>Diego looks up at Sahny's routine and huffs.</p>

 <div class="dialogue">
 <h4>DIEGO</h4>
-<p>Damn, I was hoping to catch Finn’s routine, but I had to refill the water coolers in the fursuit lounge.</p>
+<p>Damn, I was hoping to catch Finn's routine, but I had to refill the water coolers in the fursuit lounge.</p>
 </div>

-<p>The judge nervously turns back to Sahny’s routine a little distracted</p>
+<p>The judge nervously turns back to Sahny's routine a little distracted</p>

 <div class="dialogue">
 <h4>DIEGO</h4>
 <p>Did they go on yet?
-They’re obviously going to win.</p>
+They're obviously going to win.</p>
 </div>

 <div class="dialogue">
 <h4>JUDGE</h4>
 <p class="parenthetical">(sighs)</p>
 <p>No, not yet.
-They are one hell of a show stopper aren’t they?</p>
+They are one hell of a show stopper aren't they?</p>
 </div>

 <p>The judge smiles.</p>